Similar to the AP60 and N3 the M2s uses a system on a chip or SOC platform to deliver the latest themed iteration of HiBy Music’s DAP OS.

-Here you can access anything that has been recently played, your favorites and the traditional tag splits of album, artist, genre, and tracks.
+Here you can access anything that has been recently played, your favorites, and the traditional tag splits of the album, artist, genre, and tracks.
 You can also access any playlists you have previously create or cue files already dropped into folders.

 This is the second option to navigate and select tracks for playback.
 How good or bad it depends entirely on your own file and folder naming convention and whether or not you intend to use OTG as a memory by proxy alternate source.

 You can drill down into your memory card and simply select the folder and file you want to play.
 It should play through folders also and does not require any DB updating as it is a live view of the files on your cards.